PING GMax Irons Reviews (2016)

 Where should I buy these irons online?

 New and used PING GMax irons are being sold in all different configurations, shaft types and dot colours on eBay — click here to get discounted prices (I kid you not, they may be the best prices you’ll find anywhere online).
-I would also recommend checking out the current deals for GMax irons on Global Golf and Golfsmith here.
-Prices are always changing but these are the best places to look currently.
-Golfsmith offers a free online SmartFit fitting for custom-built GMax irons, but this option won’t be around forever — click here to get there.
+I would also recommend checking out the current deals for GMax irons on Global Golf.
+Prices are always changing but these are some of the best places to look currently.

 If you aren’t sure which dot colour is right for you, you can do the following: measure both your height and the distance from the ground to your wrist when standing naturally, and then match these two measurements to a PING colour code chart to find a lie setting that works for you.